ccmbioinfo/stager/docs/vscode.md

 }
 ```

-## VSCode debugger for flask
+## VSCode debugger for flask container

 VSCode debugger: [https://code.visualstudio.com/docs/editor/debugging]
 VSCode & remote containers: [https://code.visualstudio.com/docs/remote/containers]
+Using profiels with Compose: [docs.docker.com/compose/profiles]

 To set up a development environment with Flask, Docker and VSCode when the docker context points to the local machine, see the steps below.
-If the Flask application container is running on the VM, an additional step is required to set the local docker context to point to the VM.
+If the Flask application container is running on the VM, an additional step is required to set the local docker context to point to the docker instance on the VM.

-To start a Docker development that supports debugging in the container and launch the debugger:
+To directly enter a Docker development that supports debugging in the container and launch the debugger:

--   Step 1: `docker-compose -p stager-debug -f docker-compose.debug.yaml up`
+-   Step 1: `docker-compose up -d mysql minio app_debug`
 -   Step 2, Click on remote connection icon in VSCode, choose "Attach to running container".
--   Step 3, When the prompt "Select the container to the attach VS Code" comes up,
+-   Step 3, When the prompt "Select the container to the attach VS Code" comes up, choose "/stager-app_debug_1".
--   choose "/stager-debug_app_1"
 -   Step 4, In the VSCode window that runs in the app container, use F5 to launch the debugger.

+To start the Docker development without debugging functionality enabled, and later enable the debugger functionality:

+-   Step 1: `docker-compose up`
+-   Step 2: Stop and remove the Docker container `app`
+-   Step 3: `docker-compose up app_debug`
+-   Step 4, Click on remote connection icon in VSCode, choose "Attach to running container".
+-   Step 5, When the prompt "Select the container to the attach VS Code" comes up, choose "/stager-app_debug_1".
+-   Step 6, In the VSCode window that runs in the app container, use F5 to launch the debugger.

 Explanation:

--   Debugpy extension is already added to `requirements-dev.txt` and `requirements.in`.
+-   Debugpy extension is already added to `requirements-dev.txt` and `requirements-dev.in`.
--   In `docker-compose.debug.yaml`, the entrypoint specifies that we first run debugpy that starts listening to the port 5678 and then, we run the flask application.
-The listener is used to connect the container with the VSCode.
+-   `app_debug` is a service added in `docker-compose.yaml`.
+By using profile, this service is only started when it is targeted.

 # Other explored options: